Stanley Clinton-Davis, Baron Clinton-Davis: Legal career

 Clinton-Davis became a solicitor in November 1953 and was a founding partner of Clintons, becoming head of its Hackney branch, Clinton Davis & Co.
 He also worked as consultant on European Law and Affairs for S. J. Berwin & Co (1989–97, 1998–2003).

 Jewish affairs

-Clinton-Davis has spoken in Parliament on numerous occasions on issues affecting the Jewish community and Israel.
-He was vice president of the All-Party Parliamentary Group against Antisemitism and has been a supporter of Labour Friends of Israel.
+Clinton-Davis spoke in Parliament on numerous occasions on issues affecting the Jewish community and Israel.
+He was vice-president of the All-Party Parliamentary Group Against Antisemitism and was a supporter of Labour Friends of Israel.
 He was an executive member of the Institute of Jewish Affairs (1993–97).
-He is a former director of The Jewish Chronicle and a former member of the Board of Deputies of British Jews.
+He was a director of The Jewish Chronicle and a member of the Board of Deputies of British Jews.

 Personal life

-In 1954, he married Frances Jane Lucas; they have a son and three daughters.
-Outside politics, his recreations are golf, Association football and reading biographical histories.
+In 1954, he married Frances Jane Lucas; they had a son and three daughters.
+Outside politics, his recreations were golf, football and reading biographical histories.
+Clinton-Davis died in Barnet, London, on 11 June 2023, at the age of 94.